mogic-le/changelog-helper/README.md

     changelog-helper changelog:add [added,changed,deprecated,fixed,...]
 This is a new entry line

-You can use the same command in a interactive mode:
+Or you can use the same command in a interactive mode:

     changelog-helper changelog:add